Aiuner/Pokemon-DareDa/README.md

 ## API and Data Sample

 I will be using PokeAPI to collect Pokemon names and data that can be used in other game modes/difficulties.
+Since PokeAPI is not up to date with all 896 Pokémon (at the time of writing), I will not be using any Pokemon after #801 Magearna according to National Dex order.

 JSON Snippet needed.